 In the spirit of eating more vegetable protein is this delicious vegetarian chili.
-It is hearty and warming, filled with deep red spices, green tomatillos, roasted sweet potatoes, black beans, corn, and tempeh.
+It is hearty and warming, filled with deep red spices, sweet potatoes, black beans, corn, and tempeh.
 Tempeh is a healthy and high protein soy product that is slightly nutty and neutral flavored on its own so responds fondly to marinades and long simmers.

 To keep things interesting, the chili is topped with salty cojita (or feta), creamy avocado, and crunchy roasted pumpkin seeds.
 I wouldn’t even think about eating chili without sour cream, so I add a big scoop too, but you can leave it out, use vegan sour cream, or plain fat free greek yogurt.

 Meat or no meat this is an awesome chili recipe.
 Try it out and tell me what you think. :)